 2. Genesee County

 3.44 winter driving deaths per 100,000 residents

-Genesee County, home to Flint and the birthplace of General Motors, had the second highest rate of winter weather-related driving fatalities per resident among large Michigan counties -- seeing a total of 14 deaths over the five year period.
-I-75, the third most dangerous interstate for winter driving in Michigan, passed directly through Flint.
+Genesee County, home to Flint and the birthplace of General Motors, had the second-highest rate of winter weather-related driving fatalities per resident among large Michigan counties — a total of 14 deaths over the five-year period.
+I-75, the third most dangerous interstate for winter driving in Michigan, passes directly through Flint.